cyclaero/ContentCGI/README.md

     cp -p apache-vhost.conf /usr/local/etc/apache24/Includes/your.content.dom.conf

-Use the `sed` command  to set the site's title, and substitute the vhost dummy domains `'example.com'` and `content.examle.com` to the desired domain names, e.g. `"Your Content"` - `content.dom` - `your.content.dom`:
+Use the `sed` command  to set the site's title, and to substitute the virtual host dummy domains `example.com` and `content.example.com` to the desired domain names, e.g. `"Your Content"` - `content.dom` - `your.content.dom`:

     sed -i "" -e "s/CONTENT EXAMPLE/Your Content/"         /usr/local/etc/apache24/Includes/your.content.dom.conf
     sed -i "" -e "s/example.com/content.dom/"              /usr/local/etc/apache24/Includes/your.content.dom.conf
     sed -i "" -e "s/content.example.com/your.content.dom/" /usr/local/etc/apache24/Includes/your.content.dom.conf

 Create the password digest file of the HTTP Digest authentication for editing the content.
-Inform your real name, because the system will use this name in the signature of the articles.
+Inform your real name, because the system will use this name in the signature of the articles:

     htdigest -c /usr/local/etc/apache24/ContentEditors.passwd ContentEditors "Your Real Name"

-We may add more users with the same command but __without__ the `-c` flag
+We may add more users with the same command but __without__ the `-c` flag:

     htdigest /usr/local/etc/apache24/ContentEditors.passwd ContentEditors "Author II Real Name"